ellisnet/Portable.Data.Sqlite/README.md

     * Xamarin.Android
   2. Runs on top of (and requires) the Portable Class Library for SQLite (SQLitePCL) from MSOpenTech - info available [here](http://sqlitepcl.codeplex.com/) - NuGet package available [here](http://www.nuget.org/packages/SQLitePCL)
   3. Provides access to SQLite databases via the native built-into-the-operating-system implementations of SQLite for the platforms listed above (where an implementation exists).
-  4. Provides a PCL-based ADO-style way of interacting with SQLite databases; based on a portable (PCL) implementation of Mono.Data.Sqlite that has been tweaked by Matthew Leibowitz (@mattleibow) - available [here](https://github.com/mattleibow/Mono.Data.Sqlite)
+  4. Provides a PCL-based ADO-style way of interacting with SQLite databases; based on a portable (PCL) implementation of Mono.Data.Sqlite that was adapted by Matthew Leibowitz (@mattleibow) - available [here](https://github.com/mattleibow/Mono.Data.Sqlite)
   5. Enables **easy table record-level and column-level encryption of data** in your SQLite database.

 The developer of this library welcomes all feedback, suggestions, issue/bug reports, and pull requests.
 Please log questions and issues in the Portable.Data.Sqlite GitHub *Issues* section - available [here](https://github.com/ellisnet/Portable.Data.Sqlite/issues)